 Joe spearheads Signal’s efforts to deliver world-class Identity solutions for clients, including managing the Signal Identity Network as well as leading sales to publishers, media companies marketers and technology platforms.
 Joe is dedicated to creating technology solutions that make digital marketing more addressable, scalable and efficient, with a focus on resolving customer identity across offline and online sources at scale and in real time.
 A seasoned executive with 20 years of experience at companies including General Mills, Microsoft, Media6Degrees (now Dstillery) and Rallyverse, Joe brings to Signal significant experience across a range of sectors including marketing technology/SaaS, display/search advertising, consumer internet services and consumer packaged goods.
 He holds an MBA from Harvard Business School and a BS in Chemistry from the United States Military Academy (West Point).

-Blane defines the strategy and roadmap for Signal’s award-winning technology platform.
-Blane is Signal’s product visionary, leading the design of its breakthrough real-time, cross-channel platform.
+Now serving as an advisor, Blane previously led the strategy and roadmap for Signal’s award-winning technology platform.
 Prior to Signal, Blane led the Private Label and affiliate marketing product teams at Orbitz.
 Blane helped shape the early years of dynamic web content delivery as a product manager at Vignette.
 He also has spent time working with early-stage companies in the enterprise search and IT systems management spaces.
 Blane is a frequent speaker on the topics of behavioral data collection, cookie controls and best practices with regard to the intersection of online privacy and technology.